Eliot family (South England): Arms

 The shield of the Eliot family is argent and features a fess gules between wavy azure double-cotises.
 The crest is an elephant head couped argent, collared glues.
 Eagles with expanded wings are traditionally used as supporters by the Earl of St. Germans.

 The motto of the Eliot family changes depending on the faction.
 The Earl of St. Germans uses “præcedentibus insta”, meaning “press close upon those in the lead.”
 Count Eliot used a passage from The Book of the Governor by Sir Thomas Elyot, “fac aut tace” which translates to “do or be silent”.
 Other branches feature the motto given to Sir William de Aliot by William the Conqueror, “per saxa, per igneous, fortiter et recte”, although this is predominantly used by Clan Elliot.

 Other interests

 Descendants of the Eliot military family owned land in the Forest Hill and Brockley area.
 Several roads in Forest Hill are named after the family.
-Eliot Bank & St Germains Road also a pub on the corner was named St Germains (Now renamed The Honor [sic] Oak).
+Eliot Bank & St Germans Road.
+Confusingly there is a pub on the corner of St German's Road which was originally named the St Germain's Hotel (Now renamed The Honor Oak).The pub took its name from St German's Road which is now called Honor Oak Park.